aarontimko/alexis-project/README.md

 ## Requirements

-#### Docker
+#### Docker Version
 - We have tested 17.09.0 on both Windows and Linux
-- The Docker Compose file will also need to pull images from Docker Hub (https://hub.docker.com/u/dynatracealexis/)
-  - Note: the documentation on these is very minimal
 - Some functionality requires the Docker Node to be in Swarm Mode (docker swarm init)

-#### GitHub
+#### GitHub and DockerHub Access
 - Pull this repo onto your Windows/Linux machine which has Docker
+- The Docker Compose file will also need to pull images from Docker Hub (https://hub.docker.com/u/dynatracealexis/)
+  - Note: the documentation on these GitHub images is very minimal

 #### Config changes
 - If you just want to bring up the Docker Stack of containers, you don't need to change the default configuration from the Git pull